 Cash and Cash Equivalents.
 The Company considers all highly liquid instruments purchased with original maturities of three months or less to be cash equivalents.
+The Company places its cash and cash equivalents with high credit quality institutions.
+The Company has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk on cash and cash equivalents.

 Accounts Receivable.
 Accounts receivable are reported net of a valuation reserve that represents an estimate of amounts considered uncollectible.
 The Company estimates the allowance for doubtful accounts based on historical write-off experience and the Company's knowledge of the customers' ability to pay amounts due.
 Accounts are written-off after all collection efforts fail; generally, after one year has expired.
 Expense for such uncollectible amounts is included in other production, distribution and operating costs.
-Bad debt expense for 2017 and 2016 was \$2,109 and \$1,712, respectively.
-Write-offs, net of recoveries and other adjustments for 2017 and 2016 were \$2,169 and \$2,039, respectively.
+Bad debt expense for 2018 and 2017 was \$888 and \$2,109, respectively.
+Write-offs, net of recoveries and other adjustments for 2018 and 2017 were \$1,362 and \$2,169, respectively.